Top Tips for School Readiness

 Ways to improve postural and shoulder stability include:

 - Implementing animal walks into the family routine to help strengthen shoulders, arms and hands.
 For example, bear crawl or crab walk to the dinner table, bathroom or bedroom each night.

 - Make sure when writing or drawing at the table that feet are flat on the floor (or on a foot stool), back is supported and the table is at an appropriate height (see below).

 - Paint or draw vertically (on a chalkboard or paper on the wall) to increase shoulder strength and wrist positioning.

 - Do activities while laying in their belly, resting on their elbows to increase shoulder and neck strength.

-If you have any concerns about your child’s development, we encourage you to speak with your child’s educator.
-Or contact us at Empowered Kids to speak with an occupational therapist who can identify the underlying factors contributing to the difficulty your child experiences, and strengthen the skills required to transition to primary school.
+If you have any concerns about your child’s development, we encourage you to speak with your child’s educator or contact us at Empowered Kids to speak with an occupational therapist about any concerns or questions you may have.